JPereyra7/Exam-Project-Obsidian/README.md

 # Obsidian Headless CMS (Exam Degree Project)

 This project is a headless CMS built for a fictional Real Estate Agency called Lillard &amp; Co.
 This degree project lets the user create an account/sign up and get access to a content management system where they will be able to control their data visible on the Lillard &amp; Co website.
-The user will be able to add new listings/agents and edit + deleting
+The user will be able to add new listings/agents and edit + deleting. ** I have disabled the CRUD operations for this demo! **

 # Mockups